Watch The Weeknd's Super Bowl 2021 halftime show in full for free

 How to watch

-The Super Bowl will air on CBS on Sunday, Feb.
+The Super Bowl aired on CBS on Sunday, Feb.
 7, at 6:30 p.m.
 ET (3:30 p.m.
-PT), and will be livestreamed for free on the CBS Sports app, across mobile devices and on Roku, Apple TV and Amazon Fire TV.
-The NFL and Yahoo Sports mobile apps will also all stream the game for free on phones and tablets.
+PT), and was livestreamed for free on the CBS Sports app, across mobile devices and on Roku, Apple TV and Amazon Fire TV.
+The NFL and Yahoo Sports mobile apps also all streamed the game for free on phones and tablets.

-CBSSports.com will be streaming the game on its website without requiring any pay-TV authentication.
-Mobile apps for CBS Sports, the NFL app and Yahoo Sports will also all stream the game for free on phones and tablets.
+CBSSports.com streamed the game on its website without requiring any pay-TV authentication.
+Mobile apps for CBS Sports, the NFL app and Yahoo Sports also streamed the game for free on phones and tablets.

-Those looking to watch on a TV will be able to do so with the CBS Sports app on Roku, Apple TV and Amazon Fire TV.
+Those looking to watch on a TV were able to do so with the CBS Sports app on Roku, Apple TV and Amazon Fire TV.
 Other options include AirPlaying from an iOS device or Chromecasting to an Android TV or Google Chromecast streaming dongle from an Android phone or tablet.
-If all that doesn't work, you can always plug a computer into your TV's HDMI port.
+If all that didn't work, there was always the option to plug a computer into your TV's HDMI port.

 YouTube TV costs $65 a month and includes all the channels NFL fans need: CBS, ESPN and NFL Network.
 Plug in your ZIP code on its welcome page to see which local networks are available in your area.